Water Filtration System Installation: Types, Costs & Choosing the Right System

 UV System Limitation

-UV purification only kills microorganisms—it doesn't remove chemicals, sediment, or dissolved solids.
+UV purification only inactivates microorganisms.
+It does not remove chemicals, sediment, or dissolved solids.
 Always use UV systems in combination with mechanical and carbon filtration for comprehensive water treatment.

 Trusted by Thousands